Leodas-code/Windows-Optimizer-Pack/README.md

 This tool uses safe and commonly used Windows commands.
 It does not install anything and does not modify system files.

+I don't update the resporitary for safety and regularly update in releases

+**v3.x is the stable version**

 Still, as with any optimization script, you should use it only if you understand what it does.